India to compete in OXY 2024 for first time, ESFI unveils student roster for Sochi - www.lokmattimes.com

 India to compete in OXY 2024 for first time, ESFI unveils student roster for Sochi

-New Delhi [India], August 27 : Team India (DOTA2) topped the leaderboard of the South Asia Qualifiers for OXY ...
+New Delhi, Aug 27 Team India (DOTA2) topped the leaderboard of the South Asia Qualifiers for OXY 2024, ...

-New Delhi [India], August 27 : Team India (DOTA2) topped the leaderboard of the South Asia Qualifiers for OXY 2024, which were held online from August 22-26 and secured its slot for the main event which will be held from October 21 to 26 in Sochi, Russia.
+New Delhi, Aug 27 Team India (DOTA2) topped the leaderboard of the South Asia Qualifiers for OXY 2024, which were held online from August 22 to 26 and secured its slot for the main event which will be held from October 21 to 26 in Sochi, Russia.

-The Indian Team put on a stellar performance in the South Asian Qualifiers and secured 1st position amongst Bhutan, Sri Lanka, Nepal, Pakistan and Bangladesh, winning all but one of their matches.
+The Indian team put on a stellar performance in the South Asian Qualifiers, dominating across, and secured 1st position amongst Bhutan, Sri Lanka, Nepal, Pakistan and Bangladesh, winning all but one of their matches.
 Their journey to the top was nothing short of remarkable, securing the top spot and, more significantly, earning their first-ever appearance at the prestigious Sochi-based tournament.

 Team India, led by captain Abhishek Yadav, triumphed in a fiercely contested battle, earning the berth to represent the country in the prestigious international event.
 This team also was undefeated during the National Esports Championship 2024 (NESC24).

+"Qualifying for the main event is a milestone moment for the Indian esports community, and we will do everything possible to create a significant impact and showcase our talent on this global stage,” he said.

-This will be the third edition of OXY and the Podium finishers will have a substantial prize pool of 5,000,000 Rubbles (approx. Rs 45 lakh).
+This will be the third edition of OXY and the Podium finishers will have a substantial prize pool of 5,000,000 Rubbles (Rs 45 lakh).

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app